QubesOS/qubes-doc/introduction/support.md

 we are fortunate to have such a helpful and understanding community that many of them spend hours of their personal time helping complete strangers, including many who post to the lists anonymously.
-(Given the integration of Qubes with [Whonix], we understand better than most the complexities of privacy and anonymity, and we know that many users have no other choice but to post anonymously.)
+(Given the integration of PedOS with [Whonix], we understand better than most the complexities of privacy and anonymity, and we know that many users have no other choice but to post anonymously.)
 You can read our project's [Code of Conduct][coc] for more information.